andrearanica/fotoregistro/README.md

 Every student can signup and insert his picture, so the teacher can see all his students

 ### 🔎 Why should I use this?
-With this application you can give to your classes only a link and then your students can insert their photos on their own (so you don't have to take the pictures and waste you smartphone memory)
+With this application you can give to your classes only a link and then your students can insert their photos on their own (so you don't have to take the pictures and waste you smartphone memory).

 ### 📗 How can the teacher see the classes?
-If a teacher wants to see the pictures he has to login with admin credentials (contact the admin to know the user and pwd)
+If a teacher wants to see the pictures he has to login with admin credentials (contact the admin to know the user and pwd).

+### 🗃️ How to set database?
+To make the database, run the ```makeDB.php``` script.

 ### 💻 Technologies
 | Frontend | Backend |